maxthemillion/challenge/readme.md

 ### What is required to set up such an alerting system:

 1. **Algorithm that classifies data as normal/abnormal:** We'd require a system that does the classification of normal/abnormal data points for us.
 We have multiple options at hand including quite complex ones that use classification or prediction approaches, I outline a simple one below.
 1. **Production-ready code:** The notebook provided only shows how I would do an exploratory analysis when confronted with data for the first time.
-I would go from here and write standard Python code which can be used to be run in a productive environment and which is also tested and quality controlled.
+I would go from here and write standard Python code which can be used to be run in a productive environment and which is also tested with pytest or equivalent libraries.

 ### How to create an anomaly detection algorithm?